grafana/grafana/docs/sources/enterprise/license/activate-aws-marketplace-license/activate-license-on-ecs.md

 To activate your license, complete the following tasks:

-## Task 1: Install Grafana Enterprise on Amazon ECS
+## Task 1: Deploy Grafana Enterprise on Amazon ECS

-If you do not have Grafana Enterprise running in EC2 already, you must deploy it.
+If you do not have Grafana Enterprise running in ECS already, you must deploy it.
 Follow Amazon's documentation to [Create an Amazon ECS service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-service.html).
 While creating the service, use the container image for Grafana Enterprise version 8.3.0 or higher.
 For example, use `grafana/grafana-enterprise:8.3.3`.

 Versions of Grafana before 8.3.0 do not support licenses granted through AWS Marketplace.